freeman-lab/transformist/README.md

 # transformist

-really simple two-dimensional transformations. lets you specify and compose translations, scalings, and/or rotations, and apply them to sets of points.
+really simple transformations in the plane. we define a two-dimensional transform as a positional shift, a scale factor, and an angle of rotation. this module lets you specify and compose these transforms and apply them to sets of points.

 ## API